mottensmann/GCalignR/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have:
+In this version I have implemented the following changes:

-* Added Stoffel et al. (2015) <doi:10.1073/pnas.1506076112> as a reference for the method to DESCRIPTION.
-Note that we are currently preparing a manuscript for GCalignR.
+* Within align_chromatograms, retention times are not rounded to a precision of two decimals anymore prior to executing the algorithm.
+Instead, calculations are internally based on the the value rounded to two decimals.
+* Axis labels in plot functions were changed minorly.

 ## Release summary